Kitware/vtk-js/Sources/Filters/General/ImageSliceFilter/api.md

 ### newInstance

-Method used to create a new instance of vtkImageOutlineFilter
+Method used to create a new instance of vtkImageSliceFilter

 | Argument | Type | Description |